Sharp-beaked ground finch

-The sharp-beaked ground finch (Geospiza difficilis) is a species of bird in the Darwin's finch group of the tanager family Thraupidae.
-It is classified as a least-concern species by the International Union for Conservation of Nature and it is native to the Galápagos Islands in Ecuador.
-It has a mass of around 20 g and the males have black plumage, while females have streaked brown plumage.
+The sharp-beaked ground finch (Geospiza difficilis) is a species of bird in the Darwin's finch group of the tanager family Thraupidae, and it is native to the Galápagos Islands.
+It has a mass of around 20 g and the males have black plumage, while females have streaked grey plumage.
 This finch was described by Richard Bowdler Sharpe in 1888.

-This relatively small, slender-billed finch is endemic to the Galápagos Islands, where it is found on Fernandina, Santiago, Pinta, Genovesa, Darwin, and Wolf Islands.
-On the first three islands, it breeds in the humid highlands and disperses afterwards, but on the remaining smaller and lower islands the sharp-beaked ground finch is found in the arid zone year-round.
-Due to habitat destruction its range has decreased.
-It was formerly also present in the highlands of several other islands, and it is possible it still occurs on Isabela.
+This relatively small, slender-billed finch is found on Fernandina, Santiago, Pinta, formerly Santa Cruz and Floreana.
+It breeds in the humid highlands and disperses afterwards.
+It is possible it still occurs on Isabela.

 Both the vampire ground finch and the Genovesa ground finch were considered subspecies.
 The International Ornithologists' Union have split them based on strong genetic, morphological, and song evidence, while other taxonomic authorities still consider them conspecific.